Teaching Faith-Based Winter Holidays

 At Larry Ferlazzo’s popular Websites of the Day blog, his collection of Christmas, Hanukkah and Kwanzaa resources is epic in size and includes lots of eye-catching infographics.

 You may have Hindu students who celebrate the festival of Pancha Ganapati.
 In 1985, feeling a need for an alternative to Christmas that emphasized the values of Hindus, Satguru Sivaya Subramuniya swami, an American who helped lead a world-wide Hindu renaissance, created the late-December family festival honoring Ganesha, the elephant-headed god as an adjunct to an ancient month-long celebration.
 New York City schools has announced that Diwali, the festival of lights celebrated in October or November by Hindus, Jains, Sikhs and some Buddhists, will be added the school holiday calendar in 2024.
-Diwali was celebrated on Nov.
-12, 2023, a Sunday.
+New York joins Texas, Pennsylvania and several other states recognize Diwali as a holiday..

 The Longest Night